ICTS Medical Student Research Program (MSRP) Available Faculty Mentors

 Hayes, Wayne – PhD, Associate Professor of Computer Science

-The Hayes lab in the Department of Computer Science conducts basic research in the predicting the function of genes and gene products by analyzing biological networks, primarily protein-protein interaction networks.
-We aim to integrate sophisticated network analysis algorithms provided by the Computer Science researchers, with biological knowledge of biology and medical researchers.
-Biology and medical students are needed to help interpret and guide the computational analyses done by the computer science contingent.https://ccbs.uci.edu/team/wayne-hayes/
+The Hayes lab in the Department of Computer Science conducts basic research in predicting the function of genes and gene products by analyzing biological networks, primarily protein-protein interaction networks.
+We aim to integrate sophisticated network analysis algorithms provided by Computer Science researchers, with biological knowledge of biology and medical researchers.
+Biology and medical students are needed to help interpret and guide the computational analyses done by the computer science contingent.

-Head, Elizabeth – Professor and Vice Chair for Research of Pathology, PhD
+Head, Elizabeth –Professor and Vice Chair for Research of Pathology, PhD

 Our lab is focused on understanding Alzheimer disease pathogenesis in the brains of people with Down syndrome.
 Our research includes studies of human brain tissue.
 The overarching goal of my laboratory is to use multidisciplinary approaches to identify targets for interventions for people with Down syndrome (DS) to slow or prevent the development of Alzheimer’s disease (AD).
 By identifying key factors modifying or associated with the development of dementia in DS, my laboratory focused on identifying novel targets for intervention that are highly likely to be unique to this vulnerable group of individuals.
 My laboratory also has a strong track record and emphasis on the study of autopsy samples from people with DS and brings expertise in autopsy protocols and molecular studies of DS brain.
 At UCI, I serve as the Alzheimer Disease Research Center Neuropathology Core Co-Investigator and Director of the UCI Brain Tissue Repository.